Strong Customer Authentication (SCA)

 - The cardholder opens the push notification and triggers the card issuer's application to open the authentication page.

 - The cardholder reviews the transaction details and clicks Confirm or Decline.
 By clicking Confirm, the cardholder triggers the second factor authentication.

-If the SCA flow is interrupted, the cardholder instantly receives a 3D-enrolled email from cleverbridge.
-The email invites the cardholder to complete the authentication process.
-In case the customer does not complete the authentication after receiving the first 3D-enrolled email, cleverbridge sends a second email after 24 hours, and a third email after 72 hours.
+If the SCA flow is interrupted, the cardholder instantly receives a 3D-enrolled email from Cleverbridge.
+The email invites the cardholder to complete the authentication process and provides information about the product.
+In case the customer does not complete the authentication after receiving the first 3D-enrolled email, Cleverbridge sends a second email after 24 hours, and a third email after 72 hours.